 Our Top Picks

 The Mebien Turkish Beach Bath Towel is a great option for most situations.
-It excelled in most of our test metrics and is a rare combination of soft, thick, and quick drying.
-This towel is versatile, doubling as a lightweight throw or comfy scarf, with a snug weave and fluffy tassels providing coziness while its density holds in warmth.
-It has several color and design options to choose from and includes a small tag for hanging it up.
+It excelled in most test metrics and is a rare combination of soft, thick, and quick drying.
+Doubling as a lightweight throw or comfy scarf, this towel is versatile with a snug weave and fluffy tassels providing coziness while its density holds in warmth.
+It has several color and design options and includes a small tag for hanging it up.

-While all products generally have a downside, we really had to search to find one with this towel.
-The Mebien has quite a few design and color options available, but none of those resemble a typical Turkish towel, which would be a nice option to add.
-Also, this towel did not get a lot softer over time; however, as the softest out of the package that we tested, this wasn't really an issue.
+While all products generally have a downside, we had to search for one with this towel.
+The Mebien has quite a few design and color options, but none resemble a typical Turkish towel, which would be a nice option to add.
+This towel also didn't get much softer over time; however, this wasn't an issue, as it was the softest out of the package that we tested.
 Overall, the Mebien is an excellent choice if you want a versatile towel for almost any application.

 The thick and cozy Demmex Organic Diamond Weave Turkish Towel is so versatile that you could use it to dry yourself off in the morning and then as a scarf for an afternoon outing.
 The many color options are sure to help compliment any outfit, and the thick tassels and beautiful diamond design are eye-catching.
 The dense weave makes for a very absorbent towel — unlike some of the thinner towels in our test suite, you definitely won't need more than one to get good and dry after swimming in the lake or taking a shower.
 A common trait with Turkish towels is that they increase in softness with use, and the Demmex is no exception.
 After multiple washes and many uses, we fell more and more in love with it.